- Steans Center

 - Links to problem-based learning websites for higher education from University of Akron.

 - Problem-based learning in biology.
-This site includes step-by-step guidelines for both the instructor and the student that are helpful for all disciplines.
+This site includes step-by-step guidelines for both the instructor and the student that are helpful for all disciplines (with examples from biology).

 References and Further Readings